 The recommended minimum hardware for Online Filing in network mode (server) is as follows:

-The server can be installed on either
+Online Filing in stand-alone or network mode (server) can be installed on either

 Note: Online Filing cannot run on MAC or Linux servers.
 The EPO does not provide support for any kind of emulation on MAC or Linux.